oznogon/gattaibushido-public/playbooks/_playbook_template.md

 **Evolve Commitments:** When you evolve this, give yourself a new descriptive adjective, and an associated +1 increase to any single Commitment of your choice.

-# Derive Additional Stats
+# Finishing Touches

-Note the following final array of derived stats for your Pilot:
+You're almost done!
+Note your **Class Rank** as "Freshman," and then jot down the following final array of derived stats for your Pilot:

 * **Buffer:** Base equals your Synapse stat.
 * **Max Hand:** Begins at 3 cards.